Sakurajima

 The smoke that Sakurajima spews is powerful and entrancing, making it a popular attraction.

-Travel to Sakurajima from the city center of Kagoshima is easy, being just a 15-minute ferry ride away.
+Another appealing aspect is that Sakurajima is easily accessible from the city center of Kagoshima by the Sakurajima Ferry, which takes about 15 minutes.
 The ferries travel from Kagoshima Port to Sakurajima Port.
 The view from the ferries is also spectacular: you can see the smoke rising from Sakurajima, the streets of Kagoshima, and if you are lucky, you can sometimes see dolphins swimming as well!
-(Ferry fare: Adults 200 yen, children 100 yen)

 You can also enjoy hot footbaths at Sakurajima Yogan Nagisa Park, free of charge.
-Spanning a length of 100 meters, it is one of Japan’s largest footbath.
+Spanning a length of about 100 meters, it is one of Japan’s largest footbath.
 It is sure to relieve and heal your tired feet after walking around!
-(Sakurajima Yogan Nagisa Park Address: 1722-3 Yokoyama-cho, Sakurajima, Kagoshima City)

 Highlights